 For further details on methodology, see our Donor Tracker Codebook.

 As of February 2018, the Ministry of Foreign Affairs (MFA) is conducting an evaluation of its agriculture ODA efforts, following the phasing out of its previous strategy in December 2016.
 Norway follows a rights-based approach; its support includes increasing smallholder’s participation in decision-making, building resilience, and enhancing productivity, particularly towards women.

 Norway channels the vast share of its ODA to agriculture and rural development through bilateral cooperation.
-In 2015, it amounted to US$120 million, or 75% of total agriculture ODA.
-In 2016, however, bilateral funding for agriculture and rural development dropped to US$85 million, a 29% decrease from 2015 levels.
+In 2016, it amounted to US$86 million (69% of total agriculture ODA), down from US$120 million in 2015.
 The decreases affected all sub-sectors rather equally.
 The sub-sector that received the largest amount of funding was agricultural development (17% of agriculture ODA), followed by fishery development (14%), and agricultural policy and administrative management (12%).